-It also considers the number of directorships and principal commitments when evaluating the time commitment of Directors, as guided by our internal guidelines on time commitment of Directors.
+It also considers the number of directorships and principal commitments of Directors when evaluating their time commitment, as guided by our internal guidelines on time commitment of Directors.
 The guidelines differentiate between Directors with or without full-time employment.
 Directors are encouraged to inform our NC chair prior to accepting any proposed new appointment, and the NC chair may provide advice or feedback, where appropriate.
 In the NC's opinion, our Directors have devoted sufficient time and attention to matters of the Group in the discharge of their responsibilities, both in and outside meetings.